pathawks/Export-to-InDesign/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.10

-Export a post as Adobe TaggedText for import to InDesign
+Export a WordPress post as Adobe TaggedText for import to InDesign

 == Description ==

-Adds a metabox to the post editor to export a post as Adobe TaggedText that can be placed in an Adobe InDesign document.
-The export process will attempt to keep the significant formatting from the post, including `<strong>`, `<em>`, `<b>`, `<i>`, `<li>` tags.

-If you have [suggestions](https://fundry.com/project/165-export-to-indesign) for new features, please add them to our Fundry page (see FAQ)
+Make WordPress the center of your digital newsroom.
+Allow reporters to print stories or export to InDesign, right inside the post editor.

 == Installation ==